Estimated reading time: 5 minutes

 The reality is, yucky stuff happens to all of us.
 We are imperfect, messy human beings in desperate need of a Savior.
 My mess may look different than whatever you are muddling through, but we’re all doing our best to navigate through this crazy life.

 I feel blessed to have gone through this hardship.
-I am not in any way, shape or form happy that I can’t have kids naturally, or that my marriage did not survive all the trauma I went through.
-But God has used my infertility struggle (as well as my story of hardship and abuse) to strengthen my faith in Him in ways that I can’t even begin to put into words.
-Jesus is my Rock and I am so blessed to be loved by Him.
+I am not in any way, shape, or form happy that I couldn’t have kids naturally, but even years later, I feel like God has used my story to strengthen my faith in Him in ways that I could never begin to put into words.
+Jesus is my Rock, and I am so blessed to be loved by Him.

 Hint: the tips below can apply to any hardship you might be facing.